adferrand/dnsrobocert/docs/developer_guide.rst

 DNSroboCert uses Poetry_ to configure an environment development, build the project, and push wheel/sdist to PyPI.

-1. First, install Poetry_, following this guide: `Poetry installation`_
+1. First, install Poetry_, following this guide: `Poetry installation`_.

 2. Now Poetry should be available in your command line.
-Check that the following command is displaying Poetry version.
+Check that the following command is displaying Poetry version:

 .. code-block:: console

     poetry --version

-3. Fork the upstream `GitHub project`_ and clone your fork locally
+3. Fork the upstream `GitHub project`_ and clone your fork locally:

 .. code-block:: console